Zhassulan1/SytemDesignEndterm/5-task/README.md

     2. Ask user to authenticate beforehand using egov, and later use Digital signature
 2. Digital signature

-    Probably requires a lot of computational resources
+    Probably does not require much computational resources

 ### Anonymity